shaniber/pathfinder_characters/Lighthouse Kid.md

 			Range: Close (35 ft.)
 			Components: V, S
 			SR: Yes
-			Effect: You blast your enemies with up to 2 searing beams of fire dealing 4d6 points of fire damage.
+			Effect: You blast your enemies with up to 2 searing beams of fire each dealing 4d6	points of fire damage.
 			Target: One or more rays

 	Sorcerer Spells - Level 3